izanmubarak/State-Preserving-Button/README.md

 ## Overview
 The actual incremented count is stored in the `clickedtimes.db` SQLite file, so this value is directly editable using an SQLite database editing application. `load_content.php` will increment the count when the user clicks on the "+1" button, as the click event handler for the button is set to run the `load_content.php` file. `load_initial.php` serves to display the value when the page is loaded or reloaded. `index.php` serves as the frontend, with CSS styling saved in `stylesheet.css`.

+This project has been tested to work properly on the latest versions of Chrome, Firefox, and Safari.
+As long as you have the latest versions of one of these browsers installed, the code should work without issue on both Windows and Mac.

 ## Setup (Mac)
 To run this locally on a Mac computer, download the code and add it to your `Sites` folder in your home folder (create it if it does not already exist).
 Fortunately, Mac computers come with Apache and PHP installed, so the setup process is relatively straightforward.